New York's 62nd State Assembly district

 New York's 62nd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Republican Michael Reilly since 2019.

 Geography

+2020s

 District 62 is in southern Staten Island, and is the southernmost district in the state.
 It represents neighborhoods within the South Shore and Mid Island, such as Annadale, Arden Heights, Charleston, Eltingville, Huguenot, Prince's Bay, Richmond Valley, Rossville, Tottenville and Woodrow.

 The district is overlapped by New York's 11th congressional district, the 24th district of the New York State Senate and the 50th and 51st districts of the New York City Council.

+2010s

+District 62 is in southern Staten Island, and is the southernmost district in the state.
+It represents neighborhoods within the South Shore and Mid Island, such as Annadale, Arden Heights, Charleston, Eltingville, Huguenot, Prince's Bay, Richmond Valley, Rossville, Tottenville and Woodrow.
+Most of what was the Fresh Kills Landfill/Freshkills Park was located within this district.